lomrimoncef/lomrimoncef/README.md

 <h3 align="center">I'm a full-stack web developer with a passion for software architecture and programming best practices.
 Over the last 8 years, I've developed and maintained complex web apps using Laravel and Vue, always striving to write clean, efficient code.
 I also enjoy discussing and writing about coding practices.
 Currently, I'm studying data science to expand my skill set and apply data-driven insights to my projects.
-I'm excited to bring my experience and passion for technology to a digital team, improving patient communication and workflows.
 </h3>